Why Do I need an Active Listener for my next event?

 My goal is to leave every conversation knowing that the individual feels a little more heard than when we first started.
 This isn’t always possible.
 Resources to support the person, if they desire, including warm and distress lines and/or community groups are shared to give the person further support outside our time.
 Each person is responsible for their own well-being.
 The Active Listener is there to support them within the time of the event.

 My experience has been in both online and offline settings.
 Though there are differences, the experience of connecting with someone ultimately will remain similar.
 My style is to be a person’s motivator and the emotional person they “sit” beside.
 I am so grateful for the opportunity for people to trust me with their feelings and vulnerabilities.
 Content viewed can stir up emotions, ones that perhaps folks didn’t know they had within.
 That is the beauty of art, whether through theatre, film, workshops and discussions and visual exhibitions.
 Art has a wonderful way of transforming us, deeply connecting us and the privilege to be with someone in their moment of connection is humbling and unites us as human beings.

-Amanda (they/them) is a neurodiverse, queer Chinese-Canadian born, recovering perfectionist and empathic human living in Tkaronto (Toronto).
+Amanda (they/them) is a neurodiverse, queer, Chinese, recovering perfectionist and empathic human living in Tkaronto (Toronto).
 Their goal is to leave every conversation knowing that the individual feels a little more heard than when they began.
 Amanda loves to discuss creativity and mental health.
 They have been trained as a peer support, completed their Mental Health First Aid certification and is a Movies for Mental Health facilitator for Art with Impact Canada.